 Cultivate Coffee & Taphouse – 307 North River Street – (734) 249-8993

 For some of the best brews, soothing hookah or just a general night on the town, Ypsilanti is no slouch.
-The city has amazing food, trendy bars, lounges and plenty of exciting scenes for night owls to enjoy, and so much more for those who are looking for a memorable night out on the town with friends
+The city has amazing food, trendy bars, lounges, music and arts venues, and plenty of exciting scenes for night owls to enjoy, perfect for those who are looking for a memorable night out on the town with friends

 Tap Room – 201 West Michigan Avenue – (734) 482-5320